misterkabir/CleaningDataPeerReview/README.md

 CleaningDataPeerReview
 ======================

 This is a program created to tidy data for a class on Coursera.
-Data is sourced from www.smartlab.ws.
+Data is originally sourced from www.smartlab.ws and can be accessed here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Data was accessed on 27 April 2014.
 Please see acknowledgements at the end of this document.

 ##(0) The tidy process requires the `Hmisc` and `plyr` package.